Tuesday, April 22, 2014

 Meanwhile, Olenna, the only strategist in King's Landing who compares to Tywin, discusses the new opportunities Joffrey's death opens up with Margaery, who wonders if she's cursed.
 Maybe she isn't, but I wouldn't want to marry her.

-At Dragonstone, Stannis received the good news, but tells Davos that they've got to make their move, but they don't have the soldiers or the money.
+At Dragonstone, Stannis receives the good news and tells Davos they've got to make their move, but they don't have the soldiers or the money.
 Soon after, Davos gets an idea--King's Landing has been borrowing heavily from the Iron Bank of Braavos for the wedding, so I think Davos will get them on Stannis's side, promising they'll be paid back if they help overthrow the Lannisters.

 Things are a lot worse at Castle Black.
 They've got 100 not-so-great soldiers.
 Meanwhile, tens of thousand of wildlings are pillaging the land to the south, and massing at the Wall to the north.
 How can they defend themselves?
 Just as Samwell worries Gilly can't defend herself, so he takes her to Mole's Town where allegedly she'll be safer, though you have to wonder if it's Sam who can't take it.